Fact Check: No, Delhi Voters Did Not Attack Zee News Office

 The same day 'Quint Hindi' also reported details of MNS workers ransacking the Mumbai Congress office.

 The report said that some people with poles in hand vandalized the Congress headquarters in Mumbai.

 Computers, tables, chairs, mirrors and other belongings kept in the office were broken.

 A follow-up tweet by ANI regarding the same incident stated that 'MNS leader Sandeep Deshpande & seven other party workers sent to judicial custody till 18 December for vandalising the Mumbai Regional Congress Committee office near Azad Maidan'

 #Mumbai: MNS leader Sandeep Deshpande & seven other party workers sent to judicial custody till 18 December for vandalising the Mumbai Regional Congress Committee office near Azad Maidan— ANI (@ANI) December 4, 2017

-Both the Zee News Editor-in-chief and the Zee News Office are safe and sound.
+Therefore, Given the evidence, It can be confirmed that Both the Zee News Editor-in-chief and the Zee News Office were not attacked by a crowd.

 If you have any news that you believe needs to be fact-checked, please email us at email@example.com or WhatsApp at 6364000343